WhatDreamsCost/WhatDreamsCost-ComfyUI/README.md

 ## LTX Keyframer
 <img width="612" height="563" alt="LTX_Keyframer_Node" src="https://github.com/user-attachments/assets/c4583a8b-4d48-4179-8d64-748ddd07b314" />

 An overhaul of the LTXVImgToVideoInplaceKJ node.
-It allows you to quickly create FFLF (First Frame Last Frame) videos, shot sequences, supports any number of middle frames.
+It allows you to quickly create FFLF (First Frame Last Frame) videos and shot sequences.
+Also upports any number of middle frames.

 Connect the Multi Image Loader node's multi_output to automatically update the node's widgets.